home-gamejam/stick-game/README.md

 - World scene has MultiplayerSpawner node.
 This watches a specific node for anything added and replicates it.
 Spawn path is set to World where players get added.
 Auto spawn list inclues Player scene.
 - Player has a MultiplayerSynchronizer node that syncs position.
 Also calls set_multiplayer_authority in \_enter_tree() with its name / pid so that it only controls itself

+## Blender

+### Mixamo

+I tried to use Mixamo with the idea I could easily apply different animations.
+Main challenge is that Blender uses a different naming convention for left / right than Blender, so armatures don't symetrize or mirror.
+There are addons to convert the naming convention, but this makes the armature incompatible with animations.
+Seems simpler to just use Rigify since it is supported by Blender more natively and just learn to create my own animations.
+If a compelling reason ever arises to support Mixamo animations, maybe there's a way to convert the animations to map to a Mixamo rig.